 The standard time zones were established by Congress in 1918.
 Oregon lies within the Pacific Standard Time zone with the exception of most of Malheur County along the Idaho border, which is on Mountain Standard Time.

-Due to the Energy Policy Act of 2005, Pacific Daylight Saving Time began earlier and ended later starting in 2007.
+The 2005 Energy Policy Act changed Pacific Daylight Saving Time to begin earlier and end later starting in 2007.

 Temperatures, Average Jan/July Temp.

 Burns January 24.8°F/July 66.6°F